-On Friday night, the West Hollywood Lesbian Visibility Committee presents Dyke March and Purple Party, which takes place at on San Vicente Boulevard just south of Santa Monica Boulevard at 7:30 pm - the event includes both a rally and march.
-A free party takes place throughout the evening (from about 5 pm until midnight), and events include a drumming circle, women on motorcycles, prominent community speakers, and much more.
+On Friday night, things kick off with the new LA Pride Purple Party "Celebration of Women," a highlight of which is the Dyke March, which takes place at on San Vicente Boulevard just south of Santa Monica Boulevard at 7:30 pm.
+A free party takes place throughout the evening (from about 5 pm until midnight), and events include a drumming circle, women on motorcycles, prominent community speakers, and entertainers including top DJs, comic Jenny McNulty, and performers Uh Huh Her and Luciana.

 The L.A.
 Pride Festival occurs over Saturday (from noon until midnight) and Sunday (from 11 am till 11 pm) in the heart of West Hollywood at West Hollywood Park (along the west side of San Vicente Boulevard between Santa Monica Boulevard and Melrose Avenue).
 This festival, with an admission price of $20 per day (you can buy tix from the official Pride site), features nearly 200 community and gay-friendly business exhibitors, plus plenty of entertainment on a variety of stages.
-Headliners last year included Lil' Kim, Belinda Carlisle, Karmin, Dev, Alec Mapa, Jessica Sutta, Dan Holguin, and dozens of other luminaries.
+Headliners this year include Chiddy Bang, Ciara, Kerli, Kat Deluna, the Pointer Sisters, and dozens of other luminaries.

 During the evenings of Gay Pride, a much sexier event called Erotic City, is back this year as one of the festivals main pavilions.
 Any type of attire is welcome at this salacious little fete, and rubber, leather, and fetishwear are encouraged.

-The Annual Los Angeles Gay Pride Parade takes place on Sunday at 11 am, beginning at the corner of Santa Monica Blvd. and Crescent Heights Blvd. and running for several blocks west along Santa Monica Boulevard to the corner of Robertson Boulevard.
-The parade's Grand Marshal this year is Molly Ringwald.
+The Annual Los Angeles Gay Pride Parade takes place on Sunday, June 9, at 11 am, beginning at the corner of Santa Monica Blvd. and Crescent Heights Blvd. and running for several blocks west along Santa Monica Boulevard to the corner of Robertson Boulevard.

 Additionally, numerous gay bars as well as gay-popular restaurants, hip hotels, and shops have special events and parties throughout Pride Week.
 Check local gay papers, such as Frontiers Magazine and Lesbian News for details.
 Also take a look at the outstanding GLBT site produced by the city's official tourism organization, the West Hollywood CVB, as well as the similarly useful L.A.
 Gay Nightlife Guide created by the Los Angeles Convention & Visitors Bureau..